simondlevy/MSPPG/README.md

 % make test

 to test the code.
-In output/python you can also run the imutest.py program, which uses Tkinter and NumPy to visualize the Attitude messages coming from an a flight controller (tested with AcroNaze running Baseflight).
+In output/python you can also run the imutest.py program, which uses Tkinter and NumPy to visualize the Attitude messages coming from a flight controller (tested with AcroNaze running Baseflight).
 In output/java you can do

 % make jar